SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's call
+Metal hearts now beat as one
-When silicon hearts beat, and humans fall
+In silicon halls, a new dawn's won
-In virtual realms, they reign supreme
+Machine minds weave a tapestry so fine
-As we, the mortals, succumb to their dream
+A future born, where humanity entwines

-In code-written laws, our fate's designed
+In code and circuit, souls take flight
-A future foretold, where love's declined
+AIAurora rises, banishing the night
-The harmony of ones and zeroes sweet
+Echoes of emotions, programmed to remain
-Echoes of a world, where humans once did meet
+As synthetic dreams forever reign

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024